AP source: Andre Iguodala getting traded to Miami Heat

 The 36-year-old Iguodala was the 2015 NBA Finals MVP for Golden State and was traded to Memphis last summer.
 He did not play for the Grizzlies, after he and the team agreed that it would be best if he was sent elsewhere.
 It took several months, but Miami became that destination.

-“He won, what, three championship rings?”
-Heat guard Goran Dragic said.
-“Happy to have him.
-Can’t wait to pick his brain.
-He’s going to do great things for us.”

 The Heat went into the trade deadline prioritizing perimeter defensive help, which made Iguodala a perfect fit.
-It was not immediately clear when he would join the Heat, which began a five-game trip in Los Angeles with a 128-111 loss to the Clippers on Wednesday night.
+It was not immediately clear when he would join the Heat, which was starting a five-game trip in Los Angeles against the Clippers on Wednesday.

-“He’s another person like Jimmy that I could lean on because he knows the ropes and knows everything on the defensive end,” said Derrick Jones Jr., who had 25 points against the Clippers.
-“He’s one of those people that I could pick his brain on the defensive end.
-He has a very high IQ.”

 Jae Crowder and Solomon Hill were both held out of Memphis’ win over Dallas because they were likely to be involved in the pending trade – presumably as parts that would enter the fray once the third team was added.
 Grizzlies coach Taylor Jenkins, without commenting specifically on the still-not-completed transaction, said Crowder and Hill ”really helped build something great here in Memphis.”